-A well-managed Google AdWords account can drive tons of valuable traffic to your website.
-If it’s not handled with care, however, your AdWords account could quickly turn into a marketing initiative that ends up costing you more than it brings in.
+A well-managed Google Ads account can drive tons of valuable traffic to your website.
+If it’s not handled with care, however, your Ads account could quickly turn into a marketing initiative that ends up costing you more than it brings in.

 Mistake #1: Not utilizing keywords in your ad copy

 Not using keywords in your ad copy is like trying to drive your car while it’s in park… You won’t get very far!

 Google calculates an “Ad Rank” to determine your ads’ placement in the search results.
 While Google determines your Ad Rank by looking at several key auction-time quality components, one of the biggest quality components that affects your Ad Rank is ad/search relevance.

 If the text in your ads contain keywords that are relevant to what people are searching for, then you can help improve the quality components of your Ad Rank.
 Higher quality ads can often lead to lower cost per click (CPC) and higher conversions.

 Recommendation: Always, always, always include one of your main keywords in your ad copy or header.
 Be careful to not overdo it with using keywords in your ad copy though.
 Google frowns upon the practice of “keyword stuffing.”